Visit Our YouTube

 Tahajjud Dua

-‘The Prophet (PBUH) used to offer thirteen Rakaat of the night prayer and that included the Witr and two Rakaat (Sunna) of the Fajr prayer’.
+“The Prophet (PBUH) used to offer thirteen Rakats of the night prayer, including Witr and two Rakats (Sunnah) of the Fajr prayer.”
 (Sahih al-Bukhari 1140)

 Tips for Starting Tahajjud

-• Go to bed early to ensure you can wake up rested.
+Go to bed early to wake up refreshed.

-• Set an alarm or ask someone to wake you.
+Set an alarm or ask someone to wake you up.

-• Start with a few rakats and gradually increase as you grow accustomed.
+Start with just a few Rakats and increase gradually.

 Benefits of Tahajjud